 Hymns are portable sermons that articulate, exegete and pronounce biblical truths.
 They shape the way we view God, man and Christ, and how we are to live in light of the gospel.
 The truths they communicate preach to us throughout the week following the style of Deuteronomy 6—at home and away, when lying down and waking.
 As R.W.
 Dale famously said, “Let me write the hymns of the church and I care not who writes the theology.”

-Singing is a form of teaching that uses poetry to open to us the word of God.
+Singing hymns in church is a form of teaching that uses poetry to open to us the word of God.
 When Isaac Watts published Psalms, Hymns and Spiritual Songs, his intention was not to sing Scripture line by line, but to create poetic and emotive renditions of Scripture that enabled the church to sing the truths of Scripture.

 Singing for the Christian is formative and responsive, and therefore must be informed by Scripture.
 The importance of hymns is that we learn what we sing.

 The Church’s one foundation